 He has more than 25 years of working experience holding various key positions when he worked in various industries in banking and finance, food, agricultural, pharmaceutical, logistics and transportation, and plastic packaging.
 He was an investment banker from 1996 to 2000 which provided him with good exposure in fund raising, mergers and acquisitions, corporate restructuring and initial public offerings.
 In 2007, he started his own business in providing his professional services in accounting, tax planning and corporate planning and compliances for Malaysian public listed companies as well as for small and medium enterprises.
-He is also an approved GST tax agent under the Royal Malaysian Customs.
+He is also a licensed GST tax agent approved by the Royal Malaysian Customs and is presently one of the key partners in a professional consulting firm providing GST services.